awootton/knotfreeiot/docs/README.md

-# awootton.github.io

-This is the source code of the blog: [https://awootton.github.io](https://awootton.github.io) which redirects to gotohere.com
+# this is the main page of thr docs for github.com/awootton/knotfreeiot